syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Layout-Customizations.md

 This is how the final output will look like on iOS device.
 ![](PopupLayout_images/FooterCustomization.png)

-## Border Customization
+## Border customization

-SfPopupLayout allows you to customize border appearance.
-Refer the below table for available customization for border.
+The SfPopupLayout allows customizing the border appearance with various available border customizations.

 <table>
 <tr>